superloach/defunct-old/README.md

 _[X Y Z] -> X, after setting its property named by Y to the value Z
 ```

-Under also does special things when used on itself:
+also does special things when used on itself:
 ```
 _[_ X] -> returns the stdlib Funct named by X
 _[_ ./X] -> loads and returns the Funct in the file ./X.df